matrix-org/matrix-appservice-slack/README.md

 a command needs to be issued in the administration console room to add the link to the bridge's database.

 There are 2 ways to bridge a room.
-The recommended way uses the newer slack events api and bot users.
-This allows you to link as many channels as you would like with only 1 slack integration.
-The legacy way uses incoming/outgoing webhooks, and requires 2 slack integrations per channel to be bridged.
+The recommended way uses the newer Slack events api and bot users.
+This allows you to link as many channels as you would like with only 1 Slack integration.
+The legacy way uses incoming/outgoing webhooks, and requires 2 Slack integrations per channel to be bridged.

-### Recommended
+### Recommended - Events API

-1. Add a custom app to your slack team/workspace by visiting https://api.slack.com/apps and clicking on `Create New App`.
+1. Add a custom app to your Slack team/workspace by visiting https://api.slack.com/apps and clicking on `Create New App`.

 2. Name the app & select the team/workspace this app will belong to.

 3. Click on `bot users` and add a new bot user.
 We will use this account to bridge the the rooms.

 4. Click on `Event Subscriptions` and enable them.
-At this point, the bridge needs to be started as slack will do some verification of the request rul.
+At this point, the bridge needs to be started as Slack will do some verification of the request rul.
 The request url should be `https://$HOST:$SLACK_PORT"`.
 Then add the following events and save:

    Bot User Events:

        - team_domain_change
        - message.channels
        - message.groups (if you want to bridge private channels)

 5. Skip this step if you do not want to bridge files.
    Click on `OAuth & Permissions` and add the following scopes:

    - files:write:user

    Note: any media uploaded to matrix is currently accessible by anyone who knows the url.
-   In order to make slack files visible to matrix users, this bridge will make slack files visible to anyone with the url (including files in private channels).
-This is different then the current behavior in slack, which only allows authenticated access to media posted in private channels.
+   In order to make Slack files visible to matrix users, this bridge will make Slack files visible to anyone with the url (including files in private channels).
+This is different then the current behavior in Slack, which only allows authenticated access to media posted in private channels.

 6. Click on `Install App` and `Install App to Workspace`.
 Note the access tokens show.
    You will need the `Bot User OAuth Access Token` and if you want to bridge files, the `OAuth Access Token` whenever you link a room.

 7. For each channel you would like to bridge, perform the following steps:

    1. Create a Matrix room in the usual manner for your client.
 Take a note of its Matrix room ID - it will look something like `!aBcDeF:example.com`.

-   2. invite the bot user to the slack channel you would like to bridge.
+   2. invite the bot user to the Slack channel you would like to bridge.

        ```
        /invite @bot-user-name

        ```

        You will also need to determine the "channel ID" that Slack uses to identify the channel, which can be found in the url `https://XXX.slack.com/messages/<channel id>/`.

    2. Issue a ``link`` command in the administration control room with these collected values as arguments:

       with file bridging:

          ```
          link --channel_id CHANNELID --room !the-matrix:room.id --slack_bot_token xoxb-xxxxxxxxxx-xxxxxxxxxxxxxxxxxxxx --slack_user_token xoxp-xxxxxxxx-xxxxxxxxx-xxxxxxxx-xxxxxxxx
          ```
       without file bridging:

          ```
          link --channel_id CHANNELID --room !the-matrix:room.id --slack_bot_token xoxb-xxxxxxxxxx-xxxxxxxxxxxxxxxxxxxx
          ```

       These arguments can be shortened to single-letter forms:

          ```
          link -I CHANNELID -R !the-matrix:room.id -t xoxb-xxxxxxxxxx-xxxxxxxxxxxxxxxxxxxx
          ```

-### Legacy
+### Legacy - Webhooks

 1. Create a Matrix room in the usual manner for your client.
 Take a note of its Matrix room ID - it will look something like `!aBcDeF:example.com`.